List of Black Clover characters: Zagred

-Zagred (ザグレド, Zaguredo) is a supreme devil who orchestrated the elves' genocide 500 years prior.
+Zagred (ザグレド, Zaguredo) is a high-ranking devil who orchestrated the elves' genocide 500 years prior.
 His Word Soul Magic manipulates reality through speech, while Reincarnation Magic transfers souls between bodies.
 After possessing Licht's failed attempt, he was sealed by Secre but ensured elf reincarnation.
 Manipulating Patry's ritual, he regains physical form and claims Licht's five-leaf grimoire.
 In the Shadow Palace battle, he faces Asta's group and the restored Licht/Lumiere.
 Asta ultimately destroys him by bisecting his heart, with Liebe mocking his demise.
 Zagred's machinations demonstrate the devils' reality-warping threat to the human world.

 Lucifero

 Lucifero (ルチフェロ, Ruchifero) is the King of Devils who possesses Gravity Magic.
 Initially hosted by Dante Zogratis, he later manifests through the Qliphoth tree after Morris's sacrifice.
 Though his partial manifestation overwhelms the Magic Knights, Asta's perfected Devil Union defeats him.
 His remaining essence is consumed by Lucius to gain gravity powers.